IlClamaz/lcp-editor/README.md

 * `experience_visibility` - to control when the object must be visible according the the state of the cotaining area.
 One or both of: "Pre-Experience", "Post-Experience".

-### LivingMedia (extends Node3D)
+### LivingEnvironment (extends LivingItem)

-Given the media ID, it is able to fetch all the required info from the OmekaS platform and instantiate the correct submedia type as child object.

-Also, it contains the code to download the binary of the referenced media into a local cache folder.
-Media are never loaded directly from the network.
-They are first downloaded and stored, and then a local filesystem path will be used to instantiate the 3D nodes.
+This is the node type that needs to be used as root of any LivingPlatform 3D scenes.

+It contains the URL to the OmekaS platform.
+This link will be used by all LivingItem and LivingMedia objects in the scene.

 Properties:

-* `media_id: int` - this is set as input

-These are set after gatherign the information from the OmekaS API:

-* `source_url: String`
-* `media_type: String`
-* `modified: String`

-And these after downloading the media binary:

-* `media_filename: String`
-* `media_path: String`
+* `OMEKA_BASE_URL: String` - The URL to the OmeksS instance (e.g., https://omekas.livingculture.it)

+It contains also the functions to:
+- check the structure of the scene and invoke the recursive methods on the root
+- recursively instantiate the media of all items in the scene
+- OK save the scene back on the server

+### LivignArea (extends LivingItem)

+This is a collection of items.
+It is conceptually a defined area in the scene.
+However, no real constraints about the items position will be enforced.

+Properties:

+* `visibility_state` - The current area state: "Pre-experience" or "Post-experience"

-### LivingText (extends Node3D)
+### LivingText (extends MeshInstance3D)

 Given the path to a file containing a text, creates a background rectangle and the geometry of the text that is shown over such background.

-When instantiated, this object creates on-the-fly two children:
+When instantiated, this object creates on-the-fly a child MeshInstance (showing the text) and its related TextMesh, realizing the text geometry:

 ```
+var mesh_instance: MeshInstance3D = null
 var text_mesh: TextMesh = null
-var background: MeshInstance3D = null
 ```

+The `self` will act as background.

 The text can be controlled in font size and thickness.

-The function `create_visualization()`, called once in `ready()`, initializes the children and the needed geometries.
+The function `create_visualization()`, called once in `ready()`, initializes the child and the needed geometries.
 The function `_update_geometries()` is called whenever the text is updated in order to update the background size and position, and the text geometry position.